28th September, 2022

 The Construction (Design and Management) Regulations (often referred to as the CDM regulations) apply to every construction project in Great Britain.
 CDM applies to all types of projects including domestic.
 If your project is big, small, long, or short - CDM applies.

 If you work in construction, this summary of the CDM regulations will give you a good introduction to what you need to do.

 Throughout this post, you will also find 10 golden rules.
-These are specific requirements under CDM that must be discharged.
+These are specific requirements under CDM that you must follow (it's the law!).
 By following the golden rules, you can comply with the regulations.
 You might not need to carry out each rule yourself.
 CDM is a team effort, with different roles needing to complete their own duties.